Serving

 4. Dice BELL PEPPER about 3/8 inch.
 Chop THAI CHILLIS fine.
 Mix.

-8. Stir in Chili mix, Pepper Salt and Fish Sauce.
+3. Stir in Chili mix, Pepper, Salt and Fish Sauce.
 Simmer for about another 5 minutes.

 NOTES:

-1. Pig Hearts: These are carried in Philippine and other ethnic markets.
+1. Pig Hearts: In the Philippines this would be Hearts and Lungs, but lungs are not legal in the USA.
+The recipe sometimes includes spleens, and those are available here.
+Hearts (and sometimes spleens) are carried in Philippine and other ethnic markets.
 Around here they are usually packed two to a tray for a weight of about 1-1/2 pounds.
+The recipe tastes fine even without the lungs.

-2. Annatto: In the Philippines, 10 gram / 1/3 ounce packages of powdered achiote seeds (called atsuete) are sold.
+In the Philippines, 10 gram / 1/3 ounce packages of powdered achiote seeds (called atsuete) are sold.
 They are equivalent to 1 Tablespoon of seeds.
-See my Achiote / Annatto page for details.
+For details see our Achiote / Annatto page.

-3. Red Chili: Siling Labuyo are always called for, but red Thai chilis will work fine.
-For a bit less hot you can use two Fresno chilis or similar, or you can just go with a green Serrano.
-See my Chili Page for details.
-The photo example was made with a red Anaheim (for the bell pepper) and two Fresnos.
+Siling Labuyo are always called for, but red Thai chilis will work fine.
+For a bit less hot you can use two Red Fresno chilis or similar, or you can just go with a green Serrano.
+For details see our Philippine Chilis age.
+The photo example was made with a Red Anaheim (for the bell pepper) and two Fresnos.

-4. Vinegar: I use a top quality naturally brewed Sukang Iloco cane vinegar, but your vinegar of choice will probably work fine.
+Preferably use a top quality naturally brewed Sukang Iloco cane vinegar, but your vinegar of choice will probably work fine.
+For details see our Sours page.